deepmalakale/Data_Visualization_Tableau/README.md

 - 💰 Clothing generates the highest sales
 - 🔁 Customers purchasing every **3 months** contribute significantly

+A **stacked bar chart** was chosen because it effectively displays two trends simultaneously—purchase frequency and product category contribution.

+The analysis also shows that **bi-weekly purchase frequency generates higher sales compared to weekly purchases**, indicating that customers purchasing at bi-weekly intervals contribute significantly to revenue.

+These insights can help improve inventory planning and focus targeted marketing on frequently purchased and highest-revenue products.

 ---

 ### 🥧 Category-wise Sales Contribution